eefh/next-app/README.md

 ## About
 This is zerlog.org's source code, the website allows people to post anonymously on various message boards.
-It is currently in development by Ethan Hasbrouck.
+It is currently in development.